Imagine a city devoid of its people.

 Starting from a transformative moment in 1993 when he witnessed the destruction of the city of Kowloon, he takes us on a journey to the city of the future.
 Imagine if every building of a city reflected in its colours and shapes the life of the people who lived in it; how they lived – alone or with others – maybe found love, maybe raised children; how they cared and were cared for, ate their meals and shared food with one another; how they kept some things private and made others public.

 Imagine a city whose inhabitants were set free from the constraints of the city of today; where planners and architects designed buildings which could be reconfigured; where engineers delivered materials which could be customised; where building codes kept us safe but didn’t constrain us.

-And while you’re thinking about that, come back again to the physical painting in front of you, because Russell has something else for us.
-When we look at the flow of paint in an action painting we are taken back to the instant of its creation, and the same is true of Russell’s work.
+And while you’re thinking about that, come back again to the physical painting in front of you, because West has something else for us.
+When we look at the flow of paint in an action painting we are taken back to the instant of its creation, and the same is true of Russell West’s work.

 The pigment which flows through his sculptures flowed over many hours.